-Disney businesses around the world operate in accordance with the practices and policies of the parent company, The Walt Disney Company, which is incorporated in the United States.
-The relevant practices and policies are set out below and apply to all of Disney's subsidiaries and affiliates, including those entities that conduct business within Australia that are within the scope of the Modern Slavery Act 2018 (Cth).
+Disney businesses around the world operate in accordance with the practices and policies of the parent company, The Walt Disney Company.
+The relevant practices and policies are set out below and are communicated and apply to Disney's subsidiaries and affiliates, including those entities that conduct business within Australia that are within the scope of the Modern Slavery Act 2018 (Cth).